Johnson leaves Downing Street to offer resignation to queen

 “Everything, every road, comes back to cost of living at this point,” Maddox said.
 “And if she delivers, to use her word on that, then you might see the mood getting much more positive.”

-Many people in Britain are still learning about the woman who will soon be their leader.
+Many people in Britain are still learning about the person who will soon be their leader.

 Unlike Johnson, who made himself a media celebrity long before he became prime minister, Truss rose quietly through the Conservative ranks before she was named foreign secretary, one of the top Cabinet posts, just a year ago.